liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 Assets can be downloaded in different ways:

   * As a JSON document containing just the metadata
-  * As raw document containing the uploaded "blob"
   * In case of images, in one of the cropped sizes defined by the ImageSizeMapper